nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

  sudo -u www-data php occ maintenance:mode --on sudo -u www-data php occ maintenance:mode --off

-Putting your ownCloud server into single-user mode allows admins to log in and work, but not ordinary users.
+Putting your Nextcloud server into single-user mode allows admins to log in and work, but not ordinary users.
 This is useful for performing maintenance and troubleshooting on a running server::